robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_servo_calibration/README.md

 The `servos` key is an array that contains detailed configuration for each servo motor used in the robot.
 The servos are identified by their `pin` numbers.
 The `angle_range` key holds the minimum and maximum angles the servo can rotate.
 The `reverse` key specifies if the direction of the servo needs to be reversed.

 The `calibration_data` is the critical aspect for our tutorial.
-It's an array of four values: the minimum and maximum PWM signals that correspond to the minimum and maximum angles defined in `angle_range`.
-These values are crucial for mapping PWM signals to specific angles, which we'll use later to control the servos accurately.
+It's an array of four values: the minimum and maximum PWM signals, followed by the angles those pulses correspond to.
+Together they define the linear mapping between PWM signals and angles, which we'll use later to control the servos accurately.

 The `offset` key holds the value of the deviation from the zero position, which can be added or subtracted to adjust the servo's zero position due to mechanical misalignments.